 Bryan remembers the excitement of going in and getting her iridescent name badge, the Girlboss D.J., the glam squad room, her clear knapsack swag bag.
 “Everything was branded so beautifully,” she says, “and I’m super critical.”
 She also remembers the variety of speakers, from comedian Whitney Cummings to Glossier founder Emily Weiss.
 But the one she’ll never forget was the one she heard completely by accident, when she ended up at a talk by Samantha Paige, an artist diagnosed with thyroid cancer at age 21, who’d bared her preventive double mastectomy in a striking Equinox campaign.

 Bryan soaked up the talk and the Q&A afterward, until there was time for just one more question.
 “I remember Sophia looking around and finally going, ‘OK…you.’
-And all of a sudden I was like, Oh, shit; I’m going to start bawling my face off.”
-Bryan found her voice in time to tell Paige about the cancer and to ask what she wished someone had told her when she was diagnosed.
-“Samantha has these piercing blue eyes -- they look into your soul when she’s talking to you,” says Bryan.
+And I was like, Oh, shit; I’m going to start bawling.”
+Bryan found her voice and told Paige about the cancer, and then asked what she wished someone had told her when she was diagnosed.
+“Samantha has these piercing blue eyes -- they look into your soul,” Bryan says.
 “She was like: ‘Feel it all.
 Be angry.
 Be mad.
 Don’t take care of other people’s feelings.’”

 Stories like this, of course, are Girlboss gold.
 They’re also what Amoruso knew was at the other end of her own troubles.
 After all, she was hearing from this audience.
 And she knew what it felt like to be knocked down and get back up again.
-“People tell you what they want -- you just have to listen to build something they will love,” says Amoruso.
+“People tell you what they want -- you just have to listen to build something they will love,” Amoruso says.
 “Girlboss isn’t about me.
 It’s about her.”